skotikot/Modeling-Multifunctional-Landscape-Change/README.md

 ## Software Requirements
 The analysis was performed using R (version 4.x).
 The following packages are required:

-* Spatial Analysis: terra, sf, tidyterra
+* Spatial Analysis: `terra`, `sf`, `tidyterra`

-Data Manipulation: tidyverse (dplyr, readr, tidyr)
+* Data Manipulation: tidyverse (dplyr, readr, tidyr)

-Visualization: ggplot2, patchwork, cowplot, paletteer, tidytext
+* Visualization: ggplot2, patchwork, cowplot, paletteer, tidytext

-You can install the necessary packages with:
+* You can install the necessary packages with:

 R
-install.packages(c("terra", "sf", "tidyterra", "tidyverse", "patchwork", "cowplot", "paletteer", "tidytext")) Usage
+`install.packages(c("terra", "sf", "tidyterra", "tidyverse", "patchwork", "cowplot", "paletteer", "tidytext"))`

+## Usage
-Clone this repository to your local machine.
+1. Clone this repository to your local machine.

-Download the data from the Zenodo link provided in the Data Availability section.
+2. Download the data from the Zenodo link provided in the Data Availability section.

-Ensure the Data/ folder is in the parent directory of your scripts (or update the file paths at the top of each script).
+3. Ensure the Data/ folder is in the parent directory of your scripts (or update the file paths at the top of each script).

-Run the scripts in RStudio to reproduce the manuscript figures.
+4. Run the scripts in RStudio to reproduce the manuscript figures.

 ## Authors
 Kotikot et al. (2026)